ory/web/src/pages/blog/looking-at-keto.md

 path: '/looking-at-keto/'
 banner: '/images/blog-banner-keto.png'
 title: >
-  Looking at Zanzibar through ORY Keto
+  Looking at Zanzibar through Ory Keto

 seo:
   description: >
     A practical look at the capabilities of Ory Keto based on a real-life scenario.
   title: >
-    A hands-on example of ORY Keto and its features.
+    A hands-on example of Ory Keto and its features.
   canonical: >
     "https://gruchalski.com/posts/2021-04-11-looking-at-zanzibar-through-ory-keto/"